 Among the regions, the Midwest saw the sole increase with a 4-cent gain to $2.115, as reported by the administration.
 The West Coast declined 4.1 cents to $2.573, while New England declined 4.3 cents to $2.125.

-Meanwhile, the average price of a gallon of diesel increased seven-tenths of a cent to $2.572, which is 58.9 cents higher than a year ago.
+Meanwhile, the average price of diesel increased 3.2 cents to $2.316.
+Diesel is now 30.1 cents lower than a year ago, reported the administration.